ansys/pystk/doc/source/api/ansys/stk/core/vgt/ITimeToolFindTimesResult.rst

 ITimeToolFindTimesResult
 ========================

-.. py:class:: ITimeToolFindTimesResult
+.. py:class:: ansys.stk.core.vgt.ITimeToolFindTimesResult

    object

    Return a collection of intervals and an array of times.

-.. py:currentmodule:: ansys.stk.core.vgt
+.. py:currentmodule:: ITimeToolFindTimesResult

 Overview
 --------